jacksonllee/pylangacq/docs/source/transcriptions.rst

     morphological information:
     grammatical relation: Gra(dep=3, head=2, rel='PUNCT')

-A grammatical relation is further represented by a :class:`~pylangacq.chat.Gra` object, with the attributes
+A grammatical relation is further represented by a :class:`~pylangacq.objects.Gra` object, with the attributes
 ``dep`` (the position of the dependent, i.e., the word itself, in the utterance), ``head`` (head's position),